What is MIPA?

 - PhD students who are in their first year of PhD at IITK, IITM, IITKgp or UoM may be eligible to transfer into the joint PhD program, if both the supervisors are happy to support the application and provide necessary support.

 - Students must have a GPA of 8.5/10 or above from Bachelor’s or Master’s degree conducted at one of the participating institutions: IIT Kanpur, IIT Kharagpur or IIT Madras (as MIPA is extension of MIPP, the eligibility requirements stay the same).

-- Students are required to attach a letter of support from the Dean, International of one of the participating institutions IIT (K, Kgp or M) with their application to UoM.
+- Students are required to attach a letter of support from the Dean, International of one of the participating institutions IIT (K, Kgp or M) with their application to UoM and vice versa.